Skip to Content

 blog post.

 One of my favorite things to munch on during breakfast was a nice and warm Jamaican fried dumpling.
-It was something we ate along with our ackee and saltfish or cornmeal porridge.
-I like to make it for my kids from time to time and they absolutely love it.
+We ate it along with our ackee and saltfish or cornmeal porridge.
+I like to make it for my kids from time to time, and they love it.

 How to make Jamaican Fried Dumplings